 Gifts and grants.
 Private gifts are an important source of funding for University operations.
-In association with the Eastern Illinois University Foundation, about \$3.6 million was raised in new gifts and additions to the endowment during fiscal year 2021.
-The Foundation's annual return on its endowment in fiscal year 2021 was 31.1%, which is 6.9% higher than the Broad Policy Index return of 24.2%.
+In association with the Eastern Illinois University Foundation, about \$7.0 million was raised in new gifts and additions to the endowment during fiscal year 2022.
+The Foundation's annual return on its endowment in fiscal year 2022 was -8.1%, which is 5.6% higher than the Broad Policy Index return of -13.7%.

-A Component Unit of the State of Illinois Management's Discussion and Analysis For the Year Ended June 30, 2021
+A Component Unit of the State of Illinois Management's Discussion and Analysis For the Year Ended June 30, 2022

 Bargaining agreements.
-The University currently has an agreement with the University Professionals of Illinois (UPI) Local 4100 (the union representing University faculty members) through August of 2022.
-UPI represents approximately 400 faculty members on campus and is the single largest union representing employees on campus.
-In September of 2021, the University negotiated an agreement with the American Federation of State, County, and Municipal Employees, Local 981 (the union representing the clerical and service employees on campus).
-The University believes it has good working relationships with the various unions representing its employees.
+The University is currently negotiating two successor agreements with the University Professionals of Illinois (UPI) Local 4100, the union representing University tenure and non-tenure professional employees.
+UPI represents approximately 400 faculty and professional members on campus and is the largest single union representing employees on campus.
+In September of 2021, the University negotiated two agreements with the American Federation of State, County, and Municipal Employees (AFSCME), Local 981, the union representing the clerical and service employees on campus.
+AFSCME represents nearly 200 members.